MD-CWI/afivo-streamer/afivo/documentation/manual.md

 		* Perform a V-cycle starting at level \f$l\f$, as described in the previous section

-\subsection sect_gsrb Gauss Seidel red-black
+\subsection sect_gsrb Gauss-Seidel red-black

-In Afivo, we have implemented Gauss Seidel red-black or GS-RB as a relaxation method.
+In Afivo, we have implemented Gauss-Seidel red-black or GS-RB as a relaxation method.
 This method is probably described in almost all textbooks on multigrid, such as Xcite{Brandt_2011,trottenberg2000multigrid,Briggs_2000,Hackbusch_1985}, so we